mlab-lattice/lattice/docs/devel/building.md

 ## Dependencies

 Only [Bazel](https://bazel.build) is required to build lattice binaries.
-For building lattice docker images, please see the [docker documentation](docker-images.md).
+For building lattice docker images, please see the docker image [documentation](docker-images.md).

 ## Make